Writes invalid XML chars to the database

 Seems like the Qt XML classes happily write non-printable chars (0x02 in this case) but trip over when parsing them.

-#10 Updated by Georg Weber over 1 year ago
+#10 Updated by Georg Weber almost 3 years ago

 Unable to open the database.
 XML error: Unexpected ".
 Line 119, column 20 is the response to this text in the Notes window:

 Serial Number: ?HKEY_CURRENT_USER\Software\Microsoft\NetDDE\DDE Trusted Shares\D06D239C0\CLPBK$

 Product ID: 76497-OEM-0052151-48208

 OS: OSX 10.10, KeePassX 2.0, Qt 4.8.7, libgcrypt 1.6.4

 #11 Updated by Karma Kollabor almost 3 years ago